0xPARC/0xparc-intro-book/src/ec.typ

 == Example application: EdDSA signature scheme <eddsa>

-We'll show how @ddh can be used to construct a signature scheme that replaces RSA.
+We will show how @ddh can be used to construct a signature scheme that replaces RSA.
-This scheme is called #cite("https://en.wikipedia.org/wiki/EdDSA", "EdDSA"), and it's used quite frequently (e.g. in OpenSSH and GnuPG).
+This scheme is called #cite("https://en.wikipedia.org/wiki/EdDSA", "EdDSA,") and it is used quite frequently (e.g., in OpenSSH and GnuPG).
 One advantage it has over RSA is that its key size is much smaller: both the public and private key are 256 bits.
 (In contrast, RSA needs 2048-4096 bit keys for comparable security.)